 Sometimes, a notification can contain too much information to fit on only one line.
 If that is the case, you get a small downwards pointing arrow to its right.
 Click or tap on it to see the entire notification content.

 Then, you can see the whole content of that notification.

 As you can notice in the screenshot above, some apps also allow you to do various actions straight from the notifications.
 For instance, the Mail app lets you Set [a] flag, Archive or Dismiss an email message directly from its notification in the Action Center.
 You do not even have to open the app itself for that.
 Nice, right?

 Also, if a particular app has sent many notifications your way, the only last three of them are shown in the Action Center.
 However, the older notifications are not lost either and, to see them all, you can click or tap on the “See more (X)” link at the end of the list.
 Note that X means the number of notifications hidden from view.

 How to dismiss a notification from the Action Center

 Each time you open a notification, Windows 10 automatically removes it from the Action Center Notifications area.
 However, you might not want to open and view what some notifications are all about.
 If you only want to clear a single notification, you can dismiss it.
-To do that, click or tap the small X icon on the notification's top right corner.
+To do it, click or tap the small X icon on the top right corner of the notification.
 Note that you only get to see the X button when you hover the mouse cursor on top of the notification.

-Instead of pressing the X (Close) button, you can also close a notification by hovering the mouse over it and then by pressing the Delete key on your keyboard.
-Alternatively, if you have a touchscreen, you can swipe the notification to the right to dismiss it.
+Instead of pressing the X (Close) button, you can also close a notification by swiping the notification to the right, if you have a touchscreen.

 How to clear all the notifications from the Action Center